The Abbotsford Flea Market is a year-round flea market that takes place at the Abbotsford Exhibition Park at 32470 Haida Drive on Sundays.

 Below are some tips to help you make the most out of your experience at the Abbotsford Flea Market.

-TIP #9: Whereas the Abbotsford Flea Market takes place on Sundays and features mostly second-hand goods, the Abbotsford Farm & Country Market takes place in downtown Abbotsford on Saturdays and features between two and four dozen vendors selling everything from artisan crafts to plants, home-baked goods, fresh fruit and vegetables.
+TIP #6: Whereas the Abbotsford Flea Market takes place on Sundays and features mostly second-hand goods, the Abbotsford Farm & Country Market takes place in downtown Abbotsford on Saturdays.
+It features between two and four dozen vendors selling everything from artisan crafts to plants, home-baked goods, fresh fruit and vegetables.

 For further details about the weekly Sunday market see the Abbotsford Flea Market website.

 Similar events in other parts of the Lower Mainland include the Cloverdale Flea Market in Surrey and the Vancouver Flea Market (near Science World and Vancouver’s main bus and train station).